core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

    }
 ~~~~

-Note that when a topic-configuration changes through an iPATCH request, it may result in disruptions for the subscribers.
+Note that when a topic changes through an iPATCH request, it may result in disruptions for the subscribers.
 For example, limiting the number of subscribers will cause cancellation of ongoing subscriptions until max-subscribers has been reached.

-### Deleting a topic-configuration {#topic-delete}
+### Deleting a topic {#topic-delete}

 A client can delete a topic by making a CoAP DELETE request on the topic resource URI.

 On success, the broker returns a 2.02 (Deleted) response.

-When a topic-configuration resource is deleted, the broker MUST also delete the topic-data resource, unsubscribe all subscribers by removing them from the list of observers and returning a final 4.04 (Not Found) response as per {{Section 3.2 of RFC7641}}.
+When a topic resource is deleted, the broker MUST also delete the topic-data resource, unsubscribe all subscribers by removing them from the list of observers and returning a final 4.04 (Not Found) response as per {{Section 3.2 of RFC7641}}.

 Example: